-SILK Rules.
-We created same-as relationships between the entities using an entity matching tool called SILK link13.
-Specifically, i) we inspected the connectivity between the sources, ii) we formulated a number of silk same-as rules, iii) we applied these rules to the sources and iv) we imported the produced same-as relationships into the warehouse.
+4.5.2 SILK rules.
+We created same as relationships between the entities using an entity matching tool called SILK link[13].
+Specifically, first, we inspected the connectivity between the sources, second, we formulated a number of silk same-as rules, third, we applied these rules to the sources and fourth, we imported the produced same-as relationships into the warehouse.
 The reason for applying these rules is that they increase the connectivity of the resulting warehouse (this aspect will be discussed in detail later).
-Table 2 shows some indicative SILK rules14.
+Table II shows some indicative SILK rules[14].